How to Open a Marijuana Dispensary in Nevada

 |

-- 1000 feet of either private or public schools if the school existed prior to when the license application was submitted or
+- Within 1000 feet of either private or public schools if the school existed prior to submission of the license application

-- 300 feet of a community facility, if it existed prior to the licensing application
+- Within 300 feet of a community facility or religious organization, if it existed prior to the licensing application

-The department will deny your application if its not compliant with the law.
-However, per section 453D.312 the department may give you an opportunity to correct your errors before it denies your application.
-You can also file a notice of appeal if your appeal falls under one of the grounds stated in NRS 233B.135.
+The CCB will deny your application if it's not compliant with the law.
+However, the CCB may give you an opportunity to correct your errors before it denies your application.

-You need to submit your anticipated hours of operation to the department along with your application.
-You should research local laws prior to submitting your application since local laws determine specific hours of operation in their respective areas.
+You need to submit your anticipated business operation hours to the CCB along with your application.
+You should research local laws prior to submitting your application.
+Local laws determine specific hours of operation in their respective jurisdictions.
+Reno, Nevada requires a dispensary to close at midnight and reopen the next day.
+However, Las Vegas allows twenty-four (24) hour access to its customers.

-If you are running a marijuana business, you must be aware of the advertisement restrictions imposed under section 453D.470 of the regulation.
-For instance, the law prohibits a marijuana store from contracting with third parties to advertise delivery to consumers.
-In addition, dispensary owners can’t promote overconsumption of cannabis.
-It’s also important to know the local advertisement restriction of your ordinance to ensure your compliance.
+If you are running a marijuana business, you must be aware of Nevada's advertisement restrictions.
+Dispensary owners can't promote the overconsumption of cannabis.
+It's also important to know your local ordinance's advertisement restrictions to ensure your compliance.

-A Marijuana dispensary owner must affix to each package certain labels.
-These include:
+A marijuana dispensary owner must affix certain labels to each package, which include:

 - A warning stating “THIS IS A MARIJUANA PRODUCT”

-- Statement that says “This product might be unlawful outside of Nevada”
+- A statement that says “This product may be unlawful outside of Nevada"

-The list of the complete labeling requirements can be found under section 453D.824 of the regulation.
+The complete list of labeling requirements is under section 453D.824 of the regulation.

-The department also requires full disclosure and notification of warnings to consumers using the following statements including:
+The department also requires full disclosure and notification of warnings to consumers, including statements such as the following:

 - Marijuana should be kept out of the reach of children

-- The health risks associated with consumption of the product
+- There are health risks associated with the consumption of the product

-Cities and local ordinances may have additional requirements before allowing new business owners get a license.
-The city of Las Vegas, for instance has a separate licensing process in addition to the regular licensing requirements.
-In addition some cities like Fallon completely prohibit the sale of marijuana.
-It is therefore very imperative to know the local laws prior to opening a marijuana business.
+Cities and local ordinances may have additional requirements before allowing new business owners to begin cannabis sales in their jurisdiction.
+The city of Las Vegas, for instance, has a separate licensing process in addition to the regular licensing requirements of the CCB.
+It's important to know the local laws prior to opening a marijuana business.

 Additional Resources